Brian3647/nakme/README.md

 ### steps

 1. clone the repo
-2. `cd` into the repo
+2. `cd` into the repo's `db` directory
 3. change `setup.go` to your needs (password, port, etc.) and run it with `go run setup.go`
-4. cd back into the repo's directory
+4. cd back into the main repo's directory
 5. copy `.env.template` to `.env` and add your credentials
 6. run `go run main.go`